 Keflavik Airport is located 50 km from Reykjavik City Center.

-- Keflavik Airport serves as a hub between N-America and Europe for local carriers, Icelandair and WOW air
+- Keflavik Airport serves as a hub between N-America and Europe for local carrier, Icelandair.

-- Fifth busiest airport in Scandinavia after Copenhagen, Oslo, Stockholm and Helsinki
+- Fifth busiest airport in Scandinavia in 2019 after Copenhagen, Oslo, Stockholm and Helsinki

 - Airport area: Over 23 square km